Cryptolens/cryptolens-cpp/tutorials/add-to-project-windows.md

 ---
-title: Using the SKM Client API for C++ on Windows
+title: Using the Cryptolens C++ client on Windows
 author: Martin Svedin
-description: How to use SKM Client API for C++ on Windows with Visual Studio
+description: How to use Cryptolens C++ client on Windows with Visual Studio
 labelID: web_api
 ---

 # Windows support with Visual Studio

-It is fairly simple to get started with SKM Client API for C++ on Windows.
+It is fairly simple to get started with Cryptolens client for C++ on Windows.

 > Note: this version of the library is specifically built for Windows since it uses native Windows call.